Complaints Overview

 Filing a Complaint | Legal Advice | Dispute Resolution

-An individual may elect to file a complaint and proceed through the investigatory and adjudicative process with the North Dakota State Board of Dental Examiners.
-To process any complaint, it must first be presented to the Board in writing; ideally using the Board's complaint form.
+An individual may file a complaint with the Board.
+To do so, we ask that the Board's complaint form be used--doing so is the best way of ensuring we quickly get much of the information we need to begin an investigation process.
 The form can be printed or you may request a form by calling or emailing the Board office to have a form sent to you.
 The form must be signed and notarized.
 Most banks or libraries have a notary public on staff.
 Complaints must include the authorization for release of medical records.
 Incomplete complaint forms will be returned for completion.
 Please include supporting documents such as insurance claims, billing statements, x-rays, diagnostic photographs, or other pertinent information.

 After the Board receives a complaint, it seeks a response from the other party.
 It then determines if it needs additional information.
-A representative of the Board may contact the parties or witnesses to seek further information.
-The Board may seek patient, financial and other records, interview witnesses, seek expert opinions, and take other investigatory steps allowable by law.
+A representative of the Board may contact the parties or witnesses in order to seek additional information.
+The Board may seek patient, financial and other records, interview witnesses, seek expert opinions, and take other investigatory steps.

-To reinforce compliance with state public records and meetings laws, members of the Board do not discuss the complaint with complainants or any other parties of interest outside of Board meetings.
+Whe processing complaints, the Board must follow state public records and meetings laws.
+That means members of the Board do not discuss the complaint with complainants or any other parties of interest outside of Board meetings.
 The Board as-a-whole can also only discuss complaints at its noticed, public meetings.
 The part of those meetings where complaints are discussed is a confidential executive session.
 Board members and their staff attend the executive sessions and the public does not.
 So, the existence of the complaints and their details are not made public at that point.
 The law goes on to explain that the confidentiality level changes if the Board finds discipline is warranted.
-If the Board decides that discipline is warranted, then the law requires that future discussions by the Board of the existence of the complaint and its non-sensitive details must be discussed in the public part of meetings.
+If the Board decides that discipline is warranted, future discussions by the Board of the existence of the complaint and its non-sensitive details must be discussed in the public part of Board meetings.

 Please do not contact or approach Board members to discuss your complaint or allegations.